1st Arkansas Infantry Regiment (Confederate): Battles

-Battle Flags
+Regimental colors

 There are currently three flags associated with the 1st Arkansas known to be in existence, two 1st National Flag patterns, one issued to the Jacksonport Guards with another being made in Paraclifta, Arkansas and a Hardee Pattern Flag which was carried by the Consolidated 1st/15th Arkansas during the Atlanta Campaign.

 On 5 May 1861, Lieutenant Sydney S. Gause, of the local volunteer militia company, the "Jackson County", received a 1st National Flag Pattern flag, bearing a blue panel on the white stripe, with the words, "LADIES OF JACKSONPORT TO THE JACKSON GUARDS".
 The flag measured 59" by 110", with a circle of eight stars, with a ninth star in the center of the circle.
 The flag was utilized as the regimental colors of the 1st Arkansas while the regiment was in Virginia in the summer of 1861.
 It is now in the collection of the Museum of the Confederacy, Richmond, Virginia.

 The Hardee Pattern Flag which represented the 1st/15th Consolidated Arkansas Infantry Regiments during the Atlanta Campaign is a cotton and wool flag with faded blue field.
 The central device is a white disc with black crossed cannons in the center (each 3 1/2" wool).
 Designation lettering is 2" Capitol Romans with red shadow: 1st ARK.
 REG'T. Honors lettering on the field above the disc is 2 1/2" tall Capital Romans: RICHMOND, KY, TUNNELL HILL, LIBERTY GAP, RINGGOLD GAP.
 Honors lettering below the disc are gold, ornate, 4" letters: CHICKAMAUGA, border is white with black capitol Romans: MANASSAS, EVANSPORT, SHILOH, TUSCUMBIA CREEK, PERRYVILLE, FARMINGTON, BRIDGECREEK, MURFREESBORO.
 All lettering is painted.
 Captured by the 14th Michigan Infantry at Jonesboro, Georgia, on 1 September 1864.
 Returned to the State of Arkansas in 1905 by the U.S. War Department.
 Currently in the collection of the Old State House Museum, Little Rock, Arkansas.

 The final surviving battle flag of the First Arkansas includes one made in 1861 by the ladies of Paraclifta, Arkansas for a First Arkansas Company.
 The canton, stars and white stripe are made of cotton while the two red stripes are made of damask.
 The flag measures 46 x 69 inches.
 Like the previous 1st national pattern, this flag too was returned to the state by the government in 1905.

-Consolidation and surrender
+Final consolidation and surrender

 The remnants of ten depleted Arkansas regiments, along with one mostly-Arkansas regiment, in the Army of Tennessee were consolidated into a single regiment at Smithfield, North Carolina, on 9 April 1865.
 The 1st Arkansas, was lumped together with the 2nd, 5th, 6th, 7th, 8th, 15th, 19th and 24th Arkansas Infantry Regiments and the 3rd Confederate Infantry Regiment as the 1st Arkansas Consolidated Infantry on 9 April 1865.
 On 26 April 1865, the regiment was present with the Army of Tennessee when it surrendered in Greensboro, North Carolina.